 This has been a post that I've been wanting to write for a while.
 I don't claim that I handled the deployment perfectly.
 There were more than a few moments of heartache and complete meltdowns.
 But this is the list that I've compiled from my own experience and from talking to women much wiser than I.

 1. Don't compare.
-James's unit was the last one to deploy for a full 12 months (deployments this long do this happen but they aren't the "standard").
+James's unit was the last one to deploy for a full 12 months (deployments this long do still happen but they aren't the "standard").
 The month after he deployed, they switched to 9-month deployments.
 I was really bitter about that for a while.
 But you know what?
 Deployments were 18 months not so long ago.
 And I'm sure there were plenty of people that envied the 12-month deployments when that happened.
 There will always be someone whose husband has a shorter deployment.
 Or who gets to talk to their husband more than you do.
 Or one who gets more flowers in the mail than you.
 Wasting time on comparison will only make the time go slower.

 I have a friend at work whose husband is only in town on the weekends.
 She timidly told me that she knows a little bit what it's like to go through long separations, but then said right away "but I know it's not exactly the same."
 Apparently, she had another military wife get angry at her for making the comparison.
 Really?
 Sure, it's not exactly the same.
 But what's she going through is hard too, and we should never downplay other people's trials because we think ours are harder.